-Earlier this week in the part three of this series on Making Impact Work for Startups, we discussed how to track your progress: iKPIs and measuring impact—this post is part four - so if you haven’t already, we recommend you read part one first.
+Earlier this week in the part three of this series on Making Impact Work for Startups, we discussed how to track your progress: iKPIs and measuring impact—this post is part four.
+To see the entire playbook with a full background on using Founder Institute's For Progress impact metrics framework, we recommend you start at part one.

 Startups tend to look at existing markets for their product, rather than the potential markets that could benefit from their solution but lack the means, access, resources, or knowledge to connect with the product.

 This is ingrained in startup culture.
 How-to guides tell founders to focus on their "ideal" customer, not necessarily those who could benefit most from the product or technology.
 Think about how you are determining the target market for your product.
 Are you asking yourself who needs your solution, or who needs it and has the means to reach it?

 What are your assumptions when it comes to your market and product, and who might this cut out of the equation at the offset?
 One big assumption today is that our customers will be digitally connected, with a smartphone and internet access.